The 1953 Franklin Half dollars have value as both numismatic coins and as silver bullion. Keep reading to learn more about these silver coins.

 MS 65 gem uncirculated- There is strong luster and eye appeal.
 A few light contact marks may be present but they are barely noticeable.

-PR 65 proof- There are no flaws to this coin.
-A few blemishes may be present.
+PR 65 proof- An attractive coin with only small flaws.
+A few blemishes or contact marks may be present.

 Sources: